apache/jena-site/source/documentation/ontology/__index.md

 much detail in this document.
 You should refer to supporting documentation for details on those languages, for example the [W3C OWL document index](http://www.w3.org/2004/OWL/).

-**Note:** Although OWL version 1.1 is now a W3C recommendation, Jena's support for OWL 1.1 features is limited.
-We will be addressing this in future versions Jena.

 ## Overview